MaVdbussche/Tuxcraft-Installer/README.md

 ## Usage

 Run the JAR application from any directory.
-You will be asked the path to the zipped MultiMC instance to install and the `instances` folder of your MultiMV installation.
+You will be asked the path to the zipped MultiMC instance to install and the `instances` folder of your MultiMC installation.

 Once this is done, the installer detects any previously installed TuxCraft